superRaytin/paginationjs/docs/en.md

 ### disable
 To disable the pagination.

-Note: If the dataSource is a URL, Pagination will be automatically set to disabled before sending the request, and `enable` will be automatically invoked after the request completed.
+Note: If the dataSource is an URL, Pagination will be automatically set to disabled before sending the request, and `enable` will be automatically invoked after the request completed.

 ### enable
 To enable the pagination.